Legatum & Partners

 COMPLEX CASE

-Complex construction-sector file with several stakeholders and a dispute.
-Evidence structuring and pre-litigation trajectory.
+Complex construction-sector case with several stakeholders and a dispute.
+Evidence review and pre-litigation strategy.

 High-stakes claim | construction sector